Black Sea Grain Initiative: Joint Coordination Centre

 As part of the agreement, a Joint Coordination Centre (JCC) was created under the auspices of the UN in Istanbul on 27 July.
 The JCC was tasked with registering and monitoring the departure of commercial ships via satellite, internet, and other communication means.
-Its primary responsibility was to check for the absence of unauthorized cargo and personnel on board of the vessels.
+Its primary responsibility was to check for the presence of unauthorized cargo and personnel on board of the vessels.
 The JCC was located on the campus of the National Defense University, about seven kilometers north of the center of Istanbul.
 The center was headed by a Turkish admiral.
-A total of 20 delegates were employed (five representatives from the four involved parties each).
+A total of 20 delegates were employed (five representatives each from the four involved parties).
 Ukrainians and Russians worked separately from each other and contact between them would happen only in emergency situations if deemed necessary.
-JCC agreed and issued Procedures for Merchant Vessels.
-The Procedures specified the coordinates of the corridor and inspection zones and established a buffer security zone 10 nautical miles in radius, moving with a transiting vessel, which was prohibited to entry for military ships, aircraft, or UAVs.
+The JCC agreed and issued Procedures for Merchant Vessels.
+The Procedures specified the coordinates of the corridor and inspection zones and established a buffer security zone 10 nautical miles in radius, moving with a transiting vessel, entry to the zone being prohibited to military ships, aircraft, or UAVs.

 The JCC was disbanded with the expiration of the initiative on 17 July 2023.